Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Verifications

 \subsubsection{Results}

 We consider a domain $\Omega = [-1, 1]$ and all the other parameters as in the previous examples, except the lattice velocity taken to be $\latticevelocity = 3$ and the final time $T = 0.4$.
-All the relaxation parameters are taken equal.
-The result is given in Figures \ref{fig:plotSolutionSod} and \ref{fig:d1q2_3_s_d}: the additional error behaves fairly linearly in time for every choice of relaxation parameter and becomes smaller as $s$ approaches $2$, due to the reduced numerical diffusion.
-We are capable of keeping the additional error between three and four order of magnitudes smaller than to the error of the reference scheme for each of the conserved moments.
+All the relaxation parameters are taken equal\additionRefOne{: call them $s$}.
+The result is given in Figures \ref{fig:plotSolutionSod} and \ref{fig:d1q2_3_s_d}: the perturbation error behaves fairly linearly in time for every choice of relaxation parameter and becomes smaller as $s$ approaches two, due to the reduced numerical diffusion.
+We are capable of keeping the perturbation error between three and four order of magnitudes smaller than to the \additionRefOne{discretization} error of the reference scheme for each of the conserved moments, \additionRefOne{for the chosen resolution $\maxlevel$}.
 The behavior in $\thresholdletter$ is respected.
 This shows that our strategy is well suited to handle the simulation of systems of conservation laws using vectorial schemes.